-Whether you’re buying a Class B or a Fifth Wheel RV, there are dozens of floor plans to choose from.
+Whether you’re buying a motorhome or a towable RV, there are dozens of floor plans to choose from.

 While they differ from manufacturer to manufacturer, many RV floor plans follow a few basic patterns.
 Some layouts prioritize living space and entertainment, while others are more utilitarian and focus on storage and sleeping space.
 To help with this decision, check out Lazydays RV's list of five unique RV floor plans all RVers should know about.

 (*example model is a 2019 Keystone RV Raptor 354)